overthink/pbe/_posts/2013-12-12-combining-option-and-either-in-scala.markdown

 ---
 layout: post
 title: Combining Option and Either in Scala
+description: Using Either in for comprehensions in Scala.
 ---

 My last post on [nested if-let in Clojure]({% post_url 2013-12-02-nested-if-let-in-clojure %})